felipefss/sortable/README.md

 # sortable
-Sortable coding challenge for recruitment
+Ccoding challenge for recruitment at Sortable